Bashir1999/alzheimers_data/README.md

 MMSE Scores:
 There is a clear distinction in MMSE (Mini-Mental State Examination) scores between the groups.
 The line for Diagnosis 0 (blue) is higher than Diagnosis 1 (orange), indicating that individuals not diagnosed with Alzheimer's tend to have higher average cognitive function scores compared to those diagnosed.
-This aligns with the expectation that Alzheimer's is associated with cognitive decline, as reflected in lower MMSE scores.
+This aligns with the expectation that Alzheimer's is associated with cognitive decline, as reflected in lower MMSE scores. <br /> <br /> <br />